CodingEZ/Automated-Garden/README.md

 detect.find_weeds()
 This function labels all other regions as weeds.

-detect.draw_weeds()
+detect.outline_weeds()
-Using matplotlib, one can outline the contour of all weeds.
+One can outline the contour of all weeds.
 The color is currently fixed to magenta.

-detect.draw_plant()
+detect.outline_plant()
-Using matplotlib, one can outline the contour of the plant detected.
+One can outline the contour of the plant detected.
 The color is currently fixed to green.

+detect.draw_outlines()
+Adds the original image with added outlines to images to be drawn.
+It currently produces an error if no outlines are made.

+detect.draw_first_threshold()
+Adds the first threshold to images that should be drawn.
+The first threshold is only an HSV threshold.

+detect.draw_second_threshold()
+Adds the second threshold to images that should be drawn.
+The second threshold is based on size and brightness after normalization.

 detect.display_drawings()
-Displays the original image, the image after the initial threshold, the image the second threshold (removes regions that are too small) and the original image with all outlines drawn.
+Using matplotlib, this displays the original image along with any drawn images (based on draw_x calls).

 ## Future Edits
 I will later add arduino communication capabilities to allow one to implement